-    SILVER m English
+SILVER m & f English (Rare)

 From the English word for the precious metal or the colour, ultimately derived from Old English seolfor

-SIMON m English, French, Swedish, Norwegian, Danish, German, Dutch, Hungarian, Slovene, Romanian, Macedonian, Georgian, Biblical, Biblical Latin, Biblical Greek
+SIMON (1) m English, French, Swedish, Norwegian, Danish, German, Dutch, Hungarian, Slovene, Romanian, Macedonian, Georgian, Biblical, Biblical Latin, Biblical Greek

 From Σίμων (Simon)

 , the New Testament Greek form of the Hebrew name שִׁמְעוֹן (Shim'on)

-SINCLAIR m English (Rare)
+SINCLAIR m & f English (Rare)

-From a surname which was derived from a Norman French town called "Saint CLAIR
+From a surname that was derived from a Norman French town called "Saint CLAIR

 ".
 A notable bearer was the American author Sinclair Lewis (1885-1951).

-SKY f English (Modern)
+SKY f & m English (Modern)

 Simply from the English word sky